DinoChiesa/Apigee-JWT-with-JWKS/README.md

 automatic generation of JWKS content.
 But it's not difficult to build this yourself.

-This example shows how you might use Apigee to generate JWT signed with RSA keys, and also publish a .jwks endpoint containing public keys, which allows external clients to verify the JWT.
+This example shows how you might use Apigee to generate JWT signed with RSA or EC keys, and also publish a .jwks endpoint containing public keys, which allows external clients to verify the JWT.

 ## Screencast